About Moscow: numerous incredible stories are told about the city, which attracts tourists’ attention more and more every year.

 (the Big Theatre) is one of the leading theatre stages in the world.
 It is situated in the centre of Moscow on Teatralnaya Square.
-First of all It is famous for exceptional skills of its performing artists.
+Most of all, it is famous for exceptional skills of its performing artists.

 Talented performers of the Bolshoi Theatre – singers and ballet dancers, composers, orchestra directors and choreographers are well-known all over the world.
 More than 800 performances have been shown on the stage of the theatre.

-They are the first Russian operas and the operas of such celebrities as Verdi and Wagner, Bellini and Donizetti, Berlioz, Ravel and other famous composers.
+Those were the first Russian operas – operas of such celebrities as Verdi and Wagner, Bellini and Donizetti, Berlioz, Ravel and other famous composers.

 The world premieres of the operas of Tchaikovsky and Rachmaninov, Prokofiev and Arensky took place here.
-The great composer Rachmaninov used to be a orchestra director here.
+The great composer Rachmaninov used to be an orchestra director here.

 The Kremlin Armour:

 is a world-famous museum.
-There represented clothes of the czar, weapons, gold and silver items, made by Russian, European and Oriental craftsmen.
+There is represented the clothes of the czar, weapons, gold and silver items, made by Russian, European and Oriental craftsmen.

 The chamber got its name because it used to be a workshop for the best gunmakers.
 The weapons they produced were light, comfortable and had high fighting qualities.

 The Kremlin Armour is a real treasury which contains valuable historical exhibits.
-Part of them were made in the workshops of the Kremlin.
-The other part were gifts to Russian czars from foreign ambassadors.
+Parts of them were made in the workshops of the Kremlin.
+Other parts were gifts to Russian czars from foreign ambassadors.
 The most beautiful and precious items are kept in the Diamond Fund, situated nearby.

-Tsar Bell: is one of the most famous sightseeing in the Moscow Kremlin.
+Tsar Bell is one of the most famous sightseeing places in the Moscow Kremlin.

-It l is 6.14 metre tall and has 6.6 metres in diameter and thickness up to 61 centimetres.
+It is a 6.14 metres tall and has 6.6 metres in diameter and thickness up to 61 centimetres.

 It’s situated on display on the grounds of the Moscow Kremlin.

 The third bell was commissioned by Empress Anna Ivanovna, niece of Peter the Great.
-A new ‘giant’ was much more heavier and had ornaments, portraits and engravings on it.
-The works were almost finished in 1737 when again during the fire wooden support structures were burned and the Bell fell back down into the casting pit.
+A new ‘giant’ was much heavier and had ornaments, portraits and engravings on it.
+The works were almost finished in 1737 when, again during the fire, the wooden support structures were burned and the Bell fell back down into the casting pit.

 Tsar Bell stayed in the pit for almost a century.
-Napoleon Bonaparte during his occupation of Moscow wanted to take it to Paris as a trophy but failed to get the bell out because of its weight and size.
+Napoleon Bonaparte during his occupation of Moscow wanted to take it to Paris as a trophy.
+However, he failed to get the bell out because of its weight and size.

 It was finally raised in 1836 and placed on a pedestal on Ivanovskaya Square.
 Though it has never made a sound, Tsar Bell amazes the tourists by its enormous size.
 It is considered to be a monument of foundry work of the 18th century.

-Manege Square is situated in the very centre of Moscow and surrounded by the Kremlin and Alexander Gardens.
+The Manege Square is situated in the very centre of Moscow and it’s surrounded by the Kremlin and Alexander Gardens.

-It has got its name from Manege that was built nearby in 1817.
+It has got its name from a Manege that was built nearby in 1817.

-In the last decade of the 2oth century was marked by the construction of an enormous shopping centre “Okhotny Ryad” right under the square.
+In the last decade of the 20th century, it was marked by the construction of an enormous shopping centre “Okhotny Ryad” right under the square.

-In the very centre of Moscow on the Cathedral square of Kremlin there situated the bell tower of St. John Climacus, more known as the Ivan the Great bell tower.
+In the very centre of Moscow on the Cathedral square of Kremlin there is the bell tower of St. John Climacus situated, also known as the Ivan the Great bell tower.